MatthewL246/pretendo-docker/README.md

      server and your proxy settings did not apply correctly.
 8. Go back to [after creating a PNID](#after-creating-a-pnid).

+#### Changing which server you are connected to (Wii U)

+- To connect to your selfhosted Pretendo server, use a custom Inkay build by running `./scripts/compile-custom-inkay.sh` and enable the custom DNS and proxy settings on the console.
+- To connect to the official Pretendo servers, use an unmodified Inkay build by running `./scripts/compile-custom-inkay.sh --reset` and disable the custom DNS and proxy settings on the console.
+- To connect to Nintendo's servers, disable Inkay and the proxy settings.

 ### 3DS

 - Currently untested

-### Changing which server you are connected to

-- To connect to your selfhosted Pretendo server, use the custom Inkay build and enable the proxy settings.
-- To connect to the official Pretendo servers, use the official Inkay build and disable the proxy settings.
-- To connect to Nintendo's servers, disable Inkay and the proxy settings.

 ## Uninstalling